realpython/python-guide/docs/dev/env.rst

     set textwidth=79  " lines longer than 79 columns will be broken set shiftwidth=4  " operation >> indents 4 columns; << unindents 4 columns
-    set tabstop=4     " an hard TAB displays as 4 columns set expandtab     " insert spaces when hitting TABs set softtabstop=4 " insert/delete 4 spaces when hitting a TAB/BACKSPACE
+    set tabstop=4     " a hard TAB displays as 4 columns set expandtab     " insert spaces when hitting TABs set softtabstop=4 " insert/delete 4 spaces when hitting a TAB/BACKSPACE
     set shiftround    " round indent to multiple of 'shiftwidth' set autoindent    " align the new line indent with the previous line

 With these settings, newlines are inserted after 79 characters and indentation is set to 4 spaces per tab.
-If you also use VIM for other languages, there is a handy plugin at indent_, which handles indentation settings for Python source files.
+If you also use Vim for other languages, there is a handy plugin called indent_, which handles indentation settings for Python source files.

-There is also a handy syntax plugin at syntax_ featuring some improvements over the syntax file included in VIM 6.1.
+There is also a handy syntax plugin called syntax_ featuring some improvements over the syntax file included in Vim 6.1.

 These plugins supply you with a basic environment for developing in Python.
 To get the most out of Vim, you should continually check your code for syntax errors and PEP8 compliance.
 Luckily PEP8_ and Pyflakes_ will do this for you.
-If your VIM is compiled with :option:`+python` you can also utilize some very handy plugins to do these checks from within the editor.
+If your Vim is compiled with :option:`+python` you can also utilize some very handy plugins to do these checks from within the editor.

 For PEP8 checking, install the vim-pep8_ plugin, and for pyflakes you can